taurus-org/taurus/doc/source/devel/guide_migration.rst

          Now it is read-write by default.
        - support for 2D
        - new keys 'fget' and 'fset' override default method calls
-3. no need to import PyTango ('StateOne' can return sardana.State.On instead of PyTango.DevState.ON)
+3. no need to import :mod:`PyTango` (:meth:`~Controller.StateOne` can return
+   sardana.State.On instead of PyTango.DevState.ON)
 4. new :meth:`~Controller.AbortAll` (with default implementation which calls :meth:`~Controller.AbortOne` for each axis)
 5. PseudoMotorController has new :meth:`~PseudoMotorController.getMotor` and